 James Mann paints life on the farm as he lives and sees it.
-Click on a painting’s name below for full view of the original art.
+Click on a painting’s name below for a larger view of the original art.
 Giclee prints are available of most of these paintings.

 Watercolor… Corn Picker.
 Fall harvest… a little train consisting of my Oliver 550 tractor, the New Idea 323 one row corn picker and the old wagon with some side boards to hold in the ears.
 It wasn’t fancy, it took a while, but the job got done.
 The following poem was written and sent to… Read more »

 Watercolor… early morning… looking south… the sun has just cleared the east ridge… Lehigh County, Pennsylvania.
 This is the same field, as painted in July Alfalfa…. now planted in soybeans…

 Watercolor … baling hay… freshly baled alfalfa hay… looking south across my lower field.

 Watercolor… the morning of October 23, 2020… looking east, downhill.
 The air is so humid and thick with fog, that nothing is visible beyond the fuzzy silhouettes of trees along the fence line between fields and the pasture.
 In the foreground is newly sprouted, roughly 4-inch tall, winter barley, drilled through disked, corn stubble.

 Watercolor… “Ollie Dances With Chickens”.
 A still life… with the 1964, Oliver 550 tractor.
 Actually, the chickens don’t keep all that still.

 Watercolor… Oliver 1655 tractor with subsoiler… early Spring 2008, outside of Coopersburg, Lehigh County, Pennsylvania.
 Although no-till cultivation is now the norm almost everywhere… every few years it’s necessary to run through the fields with a long shank harrow and break up the deeper hard pack.